hwanglab/Deep_learning_WSI_tutorial/README.md

 <img src="imgs/pipeline_figure.png">

 This repository is designed to provide an in-depth introduction to deep learning on whole slide images.
 It assumes the user is familiar with the basics of Python, PyTorch and deep learning.
-The full walkthrough is provided in the Deep_learning_WSI_tutorial.ipynb notebook, and a related slideshow walkthrough is provided in Deep_Learning_WSI_Tutorial_Slides.pptx (and Deep_Learning_WSI_Tutorial_Slides.pdf).
+The full walkthrough is provided in [this notebook](Deep_learning_WSI_tutorial.ipynb), and a related slideshow walkthrough is provided in [microsoft powerpoint](Deep_Learning_WSI_Tutorial_Slides.pptx) and [PDF](Deep_Learning_WSI_Tutorial_Slides.pdf) formats.

 The notebook walkthrough uses a toy dataset made up of four TCGA WSI files.
 All TCGA .svs slide files can be downloaded from the TCGA data portal https://portal.gdc.cancer.gov/.
 The four used for this notebook are: